In a nutshell…

 Mount Lovcen is part of the national park Lovcen, which’s named after it.
 Due to its natural characteristics this 6400 ha area it was pronounced a national park in 1952.
 The park is characterized by exceptional geographic phenomena and a rich flora and fauna.
 There are 1158 plant species out of which four are endemic.

-But the most stunning attraction of the park is the Njegos Mausoleum, the grave tomb of the national hero Petar II Petrovic Njegos, which is located on a 1,647 m high mountain peek giving a stunning view of the park, the Boka Kotorska and even Skadarsko Jezero on clear days.
+But the most stunning attraction of the park is the Njegos Mausoleum, the grave tomb of the national hero Petar II Petrovic Njegos, which is located on a 1,647 meter high mountain peek giving a stunning view of the park, the Boka Kotorska and even Skadarsko Jezero on clear days.

 National Park Skadarsko Jezero